evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ![](../.gitbook/assets/cloud/view_report-min.gif)

 A single Report gives us all the information right there.
-But as you run more checks, you want to track how values change over time.
+But as you run more checks, you will want to see how values change over time.
 Let's imitate a few consecutive runs to evaluate more batches of data.

-**Imitate ongoing monitoring**.
+**Imitate ongoing evaluations**.
 Run and send several Reports, each time taking the next 50 rows of data.
 For illustration, we repeat the runs.
-In practice, you would compute each Report after each new experiment or after you get a new batch of production data to evaluate.
+In practice, you would compute each Report after new experiments or as you get a new batch of production data to evaluate.

 Run the Report for the next 50 rows of data: